mehulagg/gitlab/doc/user/admin_area/diff_limits.md

 1. On the top bar, select **Menu >** **{admin}** **Admin**.
 1. In the left sidebar, select **Settings > General**.
 1. Expand **Diff limits**.
-1. Enter a value for **Maximum diff patch size**, measured in bytes.
+1. Enter a value for the diff limit.
 1. Select **Save changes**.

 <!-- ## Troubleshooting